 Pricing of the Jensen VX7022

-The price Jensen VX7022 head unit is relatively cheap at around $350.
+The price Jensen VX7022 head unit is relatively cheap.
 Similar features can retail at $800 or higher.
 At this price, it could be expected to have less impressive features.

 Another reviewer remarked that a lack of features might be the contributing factor to the lower price.